Diabetes.co.uk: Growth

 The Diabetes Forum is Europe's largest diabetes forum.

 Diabetes.co.uk was recognised as 'game-changing disruptors' in 2017's Maserati 100, an annual list published jointly between Maserati and The Sunday Times which celebrates and recognises "innovative entrepreneurs".

 Products and services

 Publishing

 Diabetes.co.uk publishes news, videos and information on diabetes and related industries daily.

 Books

-Reverse Your Diabetes: The Step-by-Step Plan to Take Control of Type 2 Diabetes is written by Dr David Cavan, ex-Director of Policy and Programmes at the IDF and published by Random House.
+Reverse Your Diabetes: The Step-by-Step Plan to Take Control of Type 2 Diabetes is written by Dr David Cavan, ex-Director of Policy and Programmes at the International Diabetes Federation (IDF) and published by Random House.
 A second book, Reverse Your Diabetes Diet: The new eating plan to take control of type 2 diabetes, with 60 quick-and-easy recipes was published in March 2016.

 Diabetes Forum

 The Diabetes Forum is Europe's largest forum dedicated to diabetes.

 In 2013, the forum was recognised by the UK Quality in Care (QiC) Awards Programme for improving self-management and diabetes care through social interaction.

 The forum was cited as being popular in highlighting the adoption of a low carbohydrate diet as a way of achieving weight loss and improving HbA1c in patients with Type 2 Diabetes, despite the approach being 'generally frowned upon in the UK'.